cjacker/opensource-toolchain-avr/README.md

 sudo avrdude -p help
 ```

-## by dwdebug
+## 4.2 with dwdebug

 [dwdebug](https://github.com/dcwbrown/dwire-debug) is a simple stand-alone programmer and debugger for AVR processors that support DebugWIRE.

 If your target MCU support debugwire protocol, such as attiny13/85, you can set 'DWEN' FUSE bit to enable debugwire by any ISP programmer.

-**NOTE: Any ISP programmer can program 'DWEN' FUSE bit, but after debugwire enabled, to unprogram 'DWEN' FUSE bit, you have to use AVR Dragon/AVR JTAG ICE MKII and above, or HV ISP (supported by AVR Dragon).**
+**NOTE 1: Any ISP programmer can program 'DWEN' FUSE bit, but after debugwire enabled, to unprogram 'DWEN' FUSE bit, you have to use AVR Dragon/AVR JTAG ICE MKII and above, or HV ISP (supported by AVR Dragon).**

 Usually, such a programmer is more expensive than a MCU chip.
 If you only have a USBASP/USBTINY ISP programmer, you must understand the satuation here before do anything.
 And I suggest buying another chip instead of buying a high-end programmer if you wan to use ISP again.

+**NOTE 2: Never touch the 'RSTDISBL' FUSE bit (keep it 1 always), unless you really understand what you are doing and you really have a High Voltage programmer.**

-### Program DWEN FUSE bit
+**program DWEN FUSE bit**

 If your target MCU support debugwire protocol, you can enable it and use debugwire protocol to program.

 Take attiny 13 as example, according to the datasheet of attiny13: